sackh/sackh.github.io/about.md

 - **Software Engineer - [Dion Global Solutions ](https://www.dionglobal.com/), Apr 2015 - Jan 2016**

-   Post Trade processing solution for investment banks and stock brokers across the globe.
+   Post Trade processing solution for investment banks and stockbrokers across the globe.
 It provides automation of vertical processes across multiple asset classes and regions, enabling firms to efficiently adapt to market and regulatory changes.
 It supports equities, fixed income, futures, and options.